NativeScript/NativeScript/tests/app/ui/layouts/flexbox-layout.md

 Using a FlexboxLayout requires the FlexboxLayout module.
 {%snippet flexbox-layout-require%}

-Using the flexbox layout in the NativeScript framework requires the FleboxLayout view with children.
+Using the flexbox layout in the NativeScript framework requires the FlexboxLayout view with children.
 The FlexboxLayout will automatically serve as if it were a *div* with `{ display: flex; }`.

 [Here is a good guide on using flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).